Surgeon Performs Rhode Island’s First Robotic Whipple Surgery

 The surgery took seven hours to complete.
 Dr. Ayloo is one of a handful of doctors worldwide trained to perform this type of surgery, where robotic arms replicate what the human arm and fingers can do through tiny incisions.
 Unanimous findings indicate that any operation performed in an MIS technique has better patient outcomes.
 For Young, the results were a quicker healing period, less pain during recuperation, and minimal scarring – just mosquito bite size in her case – and no sign of cancer.

-Valerie Young became the first patient in Rhode Island to undergo a robotic surgical procedure for her type of cancer.
+Subhashini Ayloo, MD, MPH performed the first robotic surgical procedure for advanced stage of cancer of the small intestine in Rhode Island.
 Watch as both doctor and patient discuss the life-saving surgery with NBC10’s Barbara Morse.

 Pioneering Techniques for Other Cancers

 The minimally invasive surgery that Dr. Ayloo performed on Valerie Young can have equally positive results on other types of upper gastrointestinal (GI) cancers.
 Find out more about the Upper Gastrointestinal Multidisciplinary Clinic, a program of the Lifespan Cancer Institute at Rhode Island, The Miriam and Newport hospitals.
 It is the only one of its kind in the state: entirely dedicated to the compassionate care of patients with upper gastrointestinal (GI) malignancies.